 Explores the issues of urban culture and history in the city of Paris.
 Uses pertinent primary and secondary texts to explore why Paris has been regarded as the jewel of European cities and what constitutes its sense of place.

-We will study through a variety of texts related to social, political, cultural, and architectural history how the city developed into a modern metropolis from the early 17th century to the late 20th.
+We will study through a variety of texts related to social, political, cultural, and architectural history how the city developed into a modern metropolis from the late Middle Ages to the late 20th century.
 The students will present seminar papers related to the readings, write exam essays on specific topics, and prepare an imaginary day in Paris itinerary, citing routes taken to various historical, commercial, and tourist locales.
 By the end of the term, you should feel like you know at least the central districts or arrondissements well.

 Student learning goals